xfiveco/html-coding-standards/README.md

 - Use alt attributes on img elements - [Read more &raquo;](http://www.w3.org/TR/2008/NOTE-WCAG20-TECHS-20081211/html.html#H37)
 - Use null alt text and no title attribute on img elements for images that Assistive Technology should ignore - [Read more &raquo;](http://www.w3.org/TR/2008/NOTE-WCAG20-TECHS-20081211/html.html#H67)

-## Attaching CSS and JavaScript Files
+## Attaching CSS and JavaScript files

 If necessary attach styleesheets in `head` using a `link` element, for example: